 The hardest part of anyone’s senior year is saying goodbye to the friends and loved ones who have helped you to transform these past three years from that naïve freshman into the senior strutting across the stage to grab her diploma.
 Be deliberate in all your relationships.
 You might graduate and move to a new town where you don’t have any friends or family.
 Take the time this year to invest deliberately in the friendships that you want to last beyond college.
 Make meal dates, friend dates, and weekend hang out times.
 Tell your friends that you love them and really want to spend the time growing with them this year.

-Each of these relationships are important to our growth, but only one can sustain us for all time.
+Each of these relationships is important to our growth, but only one can sustain us for all time.
 Choose intentionality this year.

 “Don’t cry before it’s over; smile because it happened.”- Dr. Seuss